The largest golf resorts in the world have an overwhelming American flavor.

 10. Kiawah Island Golf Resort

 Comment: The five-star resort has been systematically renovating each course.
-Oak Point, the only course located just off the barrier island in South Carolina, reopened last fall, while Turtle Point by Jack Nicklaus will remain closed until this fall.
+Oak Point, the only course located just off the barrier island in South Carolina, reopened in 2016, while Turtle Point by Jack Nicklaus was completed in 2017.

 This gator walked up to the first green - mouth open - as my group started putting.
 Another reminder how fearsome the #OceanCourse at #KiawahIslandGolfResort can be. #GaBestPhoto #golfgods #thegolfstagram #cartbarnguys #golfgrinders #anythinggolf #whyilovethisgame #instagolf #beautifulgolfcourses #golfislife